 He doesn’t BS you with stuff like “love, love, love and people will love you”.

-I had already read The Obstacle is The Way from Holiday which immediately made him one of my favorite authors.
+I had already read The Obstacle is The Way from Holiday, which catapulted him as one of my favorite authors.

 I have to admit the title of the book, “Ego Is the Enemy”, made me a bit skeptical.